Die4Ever/deus-ex-randomizer/src/notes/patchv3.8.0.md

   - Datacube added with the Lucky Money (Mission 6) security computer login details will no longer be able to randomize into the locked store/apartment off the side of the mall.
   - Freezer door in the Lucky Money (Mission 6) is properly attached to the button added inside the freezer as well as the security computer on the meeting room desk.
   - UNATCO Troops in the streets of Mission 8 will now start out of the world and will appear as riot cops die (This matches the vanilla behaviour of this mission).
+  - Tiffany Savage is now fearless, so she won't try to run out into an active firefight while you try to save her (Mission 12).
 - Vanilla?
 Madder!
 2.0 fixes and improvements
   - Objects will no longer be sometimes left without collision when they are replaced by the Randomizer.
   - The conversation in the intro will actually start playing.